-- London Gangster: Practically every character in the Chelsea and Millwall gangs.
+- London Gangster: Practically every character in the Chelsea and Millwall gangs behave like these.

 - Manly Tears: At the end of the movie, Raff and Zeberdee tell Tommy that Billy had been thrown in prison for the riot.
 They were giggling about him crying as he was dragged away.

 - Meaningful Name: Zeberdee got his nickname because he is a drug addict.
 Considering that he's named after a character from The Magic Roundabout that was half-man half-spring, he is probably hyperactive when he's high.

 - Modesty Bedsheet: Tom's failed one-night stand (in which he and Rod picked up two women, escorted them home, and then fell asleep on their beds before they can do anything) ends as this.
 He wakes up to see a man waving a knife in his face, who is then knocked out by Rod with a cricket bat.
 The two men run out with pillows and bedsheets wrapped around them (possibly because they either didn't have time to put their clothes, or couldn't find them), leaving Tom to arrive at the garden centre late, wrapped in a purple sheet.
 Despite trying to hide himself behind shelves, Billy is not impressed.

 - Oh, Crap!: Usually occurred when fans from certain firms are outnumbered when they spot rivals in the street.